Eschatologue/CM_wiki/docs/class/bard/whispers.md

 ### Level 3: Psychic Blades

-When you hit a creature with an attack roll or when a creature fails a saving throw against one of your Bard spells,, you can expend one use of your Bardic Inspiration to deal extra :dmg-psychic: Psychic damage to that target.
+When you hit a creature with an attack roll or when a creature fails a saving throw against one of your Bard spells,, you can expend one use of your Bardic Inspiration to deal extra :dmg-psyc: Psychic damage to that target.
 The damage equals two rolls of the Bardic Inspiration die.
 You can do so only once per round on your turn.

-The :dmg-psychic: Psychic damage increases to 3 rolls of your Bardic Inspiration die when you reach level 6 in this class, and to 4 rolls when you reach level 14.
+The :dmg-psyc: Psychic damage increases to 3 rolls of your Bardic Inspiration die when you reach level 6 in this class, and to 4 rolls when you reach level 14.

 ### Level 3: Words of Terror